Poetry (film): Plot

+When she returns home, she takes out from her purse the picture of Agnes that she took from the memorial service, and places it on the table for her grandson to see the next morning.

-A few days later, Mi-ja returns to the fathers to admit that she still cannot pay her portion of the settlement.
-Though annoyed that she still hasn't contributed her sum, the fathers are overjoyed that Agnes' mother has agreed to settle, despite Mi-ja's failure to confront her.
+A few days later, Mi-ja returns to the father to admit that she still cannot pay her portion of the settlement.
+Though annoyed that she still hasn't contributed her share, the fathers are overjoyed that Agnes' mother has agreed to settle, despite Mi-ja's failure to previously ask her to.

 Mi-ja asks the elderly man for the money she needs, refusing to tell him what it is for.
-Wondering if this is Mi-ja's attempt at extortion, he pays her.
+Wondering if this is Mi-ja's attempt at blackmail, he pays her.
 Once the settlement has been paid to Agnes' mother, Mi-ja phones her daughter to come home, and insists that Jong-wook shower and cut his nails.
 That night, the crude policeman from the weekly poetry readings appears with his partner to take Jong-wook away.
 Mi-ja does not protest.

-The film concludes with Mi-ja's poetry teacher discovering a bouquet of flowers on the class podium with her poem, "Agnes's Song", but Mi-ja herself is not present.
+The film concludes with Mi-ja's poetry teacher discovering a bouquet on the class podium with her poem, "Agnes's Song", but Mi-ja herself is not present.
 Her daughter returns to an empty home, and calls Mi-ja's phone, but receives no answer.
 The teacher begins to read Mi-ja's poem to the class.
 Mi-ja speaks in voiceover, though the voice of Agnes herself takes over midway through, following Agnes from the science lab, where she was raped, to the bus, to the bridge where she is to jump.
 Agnes turns to the camera, half-smiling, leaving Mi-ja's fate on an ambiguous note.